kboyd/Roc/CONTENTS.md

 * `dev`: Files pertaining to development and meta.

-Copyright (c) 2012 Roc Project
+Copyright (c) 2012 Roc Project.
 This is free software.
 See LICENSE.txt for details.